Programacion-multinucleo-2018/assignment-2-image-blurring-leeseu95/README.md

 Rubric:

-1. The program shows the original image, and the blurred image.
+1. The program shows the original image, and the blurred image. *Complete*
-2. Applied a 5x5 bluring window.
+2. Applied a 5x5 bluring window. *Incomplete*
-3. Images are loaded and displayed correctly.
+3. Images are loaded and displayed correctly. *Complete*
-4. GPU code is initialized correctly.
+4. GPU code is initialized correctly. *Complete*
-5. The report file has tables with the performance data for the different configurations, as well as for the speedup obtained.
+5. The report file has tables with the performance data for the different configurations, as well as for the speedup obtained. *Incomplete*
-6. The report file has the computer's characteristics, as well as the conclusions.
+6. The report file has the computer's characteristics, as well as the conclusions. *Complete*

+**NOTES**

+1. There was an error with the blocks and threads.
+If you set *int xBlock = 16* and *int yBlock = 1024*, you exceed the number of threads per block, and the kernel does not execute properly.
+Changed it to *int xBlock = 16* and *int yBlock = 64* to avoid the issue.
+2. Speedups are missing.

+**Grade: 90**